BETAGAN 0.5% W/V UNIT DOSE EYE DROPS SOLUTION

 inflammation, itching of the eye/eyelids, eye and/or eyelid swelling/puffiness, eye discharge or

-tearing, dry eye, redness and eczema of eyelids
+tearing, dry eye, redness and eczema of eyelids, sensation of a foreign body in the eye

 unusual, irregular, slow or fast heart beat, fainting